LCAS/Qualicrop/docs/HSI_RIG_v2/Operating_Manual.md

 * Ensure lense caps are off and stores safely before scanning
   * **Put all caps back on once finished using the machine**
-* Inspect lenses, filters, and spectrograph for dust or fingerprints.
+* Inspect lenses, filters for dust or fingerprints.
+* Check to make sure all 4 diffuser glass slides are secure in their mounts on the lights.
 * The **calibration strips are expensive**, therefore when handling calibrations strips:
   * **Ensure you are where latex (or equivilent) gloves**
   * **Handling the strip via the edges**, to prevent surface damages **avoiding touching the top surface of strip**.